OSMBrasil/IJSN_road_import/FIELDS.md

 fonte
 ======

 `CGEO/IJSN`, all ways created by this import should have `source=IJSN`, for ways edited I suggest we dont change the `source` tag.
 All changesets should have the tag `source=IJSN`.
+All ways with altered name should have tag `source:name=IJSN`.

 Trecho_Rodoviario_ES.shp
 =======